Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 One of our employees is seeking leave in connection with a spouse who was recently dispatched as an emergency responder.
 Are we obligated to provide such leave, and for how long?

-In early 2008, FMLA was amended by the National Defense Authorization Act, which extends up to 12 weeks of FMLA leave protection to the spouse, child or parent of a uniformed service member called to active duty.
+The FMLA provides up to 12 weeks of leave protection to the spouse, child, or parent of a uniformed service member on active duty or called to active duty.
+Active duty or a call to active duty means duty under a call or order to active duty in support of a contingency operation.
 This leave may be taken for any “qualifying exigency” arising out of the family member’s commitment, and leave may commence as soon as the service member is notified of an impending call or order.
 This provision would presumably apply to NDMS responders described under the Military Leave and Emergency Workers section above.
+Nevertheless, state calls to active duty do not qualify for FMLA leave unless under the president’s order pursuant to a contingency operation.

 My employees are not working because of the hurricane.
 Are they eligible for unemployment compensation?